 - Refuses to collaborate or engage with parents, wanting to only focus on the adoptee (Some treatment may include individual sessions with an adoptee who is a child/teen, but parents should regularly be kept in the loop on progress and feedback, and eventually integrated into sessions. *Note that this may look different if your child is old enough to consent to their own treatment and does not want parents involved, as it may take more time for parents to be integrated into sessions.)

 - Speaks about adoption as all positive, views adoptive parents as saviors, views adoptees as lucky, believes adoptees should feel grateful, or speaks negatively about birth/first parents or birth countries

 - Labels your child with multiple diagnoses (especially Reactive Attachment Disorder (RAD), Attention-Deficit/Hyperactivity Disorder (ADHD), Oppositional Defiant Disorder, Conduct Disorder)

-- Encourages isolation (i.e. time outs in separate room) or punishment (different than natural consequences!) to address behavioral concerns
+- Encourages isolation (i.e. time outs in separate room) or punishment (different than natural consequences or attachment-friendly discipline) to address behavioral concerns

 - Doesn’t believe in pre-verbal trauma or implicit memories